gogococo/project_logs/daily-logs/tues-dec-3.md

-# Project Log - Thurs.
-Nov 28th, 2019
+# Project Log - Tues.
+Dec 3rd, 2019
 ## Goals
 ### Project - Exercism
 * Set up stream - twitch.tv/devopsjacquie
 * Start Go track on Exercism
 * Attempt first AoC challenge
   * Didn't make it yet.
 Will do some more Go exercises then try this again.

 ### Stream!
 * Installed OBS